asherao/DCS-Scripting-Library/README.md

   - Within the file type `DSE.start` and press enter.
 (You can type this within a `--comment` if you like.
   - Within a few seconds you should seen an Environment popup on the lower right corder of VS Code.
 Accept.
   - Start typing `atmosphere` and you should see suggestions.
   - All done!
-Remember to always use a saved `.lua` file and to start the DCS Scripting Environment by typing `DSE.start`.
+Remember to always use a saved `.lua` file and to start the DCS Scripting Environment by having `DSE.start` somewhere in the file.

 ## Bonus
 You can add other libraries or environments such as MIST or DCT by putting the .lua file in your Workspace: User Third Party library folder, for example: `C:\Users\ProfileName\.vscode\extensions\sumneko.lua-2.6.3\server\meta\3rd\DCS-Scripting-Environment\library`